WebDeveloper970903/leetcode/JU.md

  > question

-    Get index of two parameters in nums array that those sum is equal with target number.
+    Get index of two elements in nums array that those sum is equal with target number.

  > solusion